WebAssembly/design/BinaryEncoding.md

   - The function body

 ### Globals section
+A module may only contain one globals section.
+This section is currently for V8 internal use.

 * ```varuint32```: The number of global variable declarations in the section.
 * For each global variable:
   - ```uint32```: The offset of the global variable name in the file.